-Spend on Experiences
+Spend On Experiences

 You’ll get more happiness from going on vacation than buying a new couch, reports The New York Times.
 Research has found that, in general, spending money on experiences can bring more happiness than spending on more stuff.
-So take a vacation … from that new couch of yours.
+So take a vacation… from that new couch of yours.

 Giving your time to a cause can help more than the cause.
 Studies have shown that volunteering not only fends off loneliness and depression, but it can also offer better health, including lower blood pressure and a longer lifespan.
 So donate a little time, and you could get a lot back.
-Plus, there are ways to be an awesome human being without spending a dollar.

 Spend Less on Haircuts